El Sistema: Venezuelan government involvement

 At the time, its network of 102 youth and 55 children's orchestras (including approximately 100,000 youngsters) came under the supervision of the Ministry of Family, Health and Sports.
 A goal of El Sistema is to use music for the protection of children through training, rehabilitation, and prevention of criminal behavior.

-In September 2007, with Abreu present on the television talk-show, Aló Presidente, the president Hugo Chávez announced a new government program, Misión Música, designed to provide tuition and music instruments to Venezuelan children.
+In September 2007, with Abreu present on the television talk-show, Aló Presidente, Hugo Chávez announced a new government program, Misión Música, designed to provide tuition and music instruments to Venezuelan children.
 It has been noted that "various ministries oversaw El Sistema until two years ago, when the president's office took direct control.
 El Sistema's mission runs parallel to Mr. Chávez's program to provide subsidies and services to the poor."

-There have been objections, however, to Chavez's involvement from those who oppose the policies of the present government.
+The institution's closeness to the government has caused the perception that the institution and the orchestra serve as a propaganda instrument of Nicolás Maduro's government.